-For example, a trapezoidal membership function $\tilde{T} = (a,b,c,d)$ can describe the uncertain duration of an activity (Figure 1).
+For example, a trapezoidal membership function $\tilde{T} = (a,b,c,d)$ can describe the uncertain duration of an activity (Figure

+1).
 This membership function $\mu_d(x)$ represents the degree of the probability that X will realize the activity duration.
-Values in the range [b, c] are the most recent period of activity, and values in [a, b] and [C, D], which has a little chance to be realized as duration of activity.
+Values in the range [b, c] are the most recent period of activity and values in [a, b] and [C, D], which has a little chance to be realize as duration of activity.

-The fuzzy theory addresses situations where the application of classical mathematics is unable to model human concepts and thoughts and they are expressed by imprecision and vagueness.
-These situations are plentiful on real-life construction projects such as when an expert presents the duration of activities due to the dependencies induced by the nature of these projects.
+The fuzzy theory addresses situations where application of classical mathematics is unable to model human concepts and thoughts and they are expressed by imprecision and vagueness.
+These situations are plentiful on real-life construction projects such as when an expert present duration of activities due to the dependencies induced by nature of these projects.
 There is doubt and uncertainty regarding his/her judgment of durations and his/her exact concepts and correct statements and judgments are expressed with fuzzy numbers.

-2-2-Agreement Index Concept
+2.2.
+Agreement Index Concept

 The agreement index AI (A, B) is used to measure the possibility between two fuzzy events by measuring the two fuzzy events agreement.
-AI is used in most of management procedures (e.g. Criticality measurement in fuzzy project scheduling by Mohammad A. Ammar and Sherif I. Abd-ElKhalek [16]; resource-constrained project scheduling with Fuzzy activity durations by Yisong Yuan at all [17]).
+AI is used in most of management procedures (e.g. Criticality measurement in fuzzy project scheduling by Mohammad A. Ammar and Sherif I. Abd-ElKhalek [16]; resource-constrained project scheduling with fuzzy activity durations by Yisong Yuan at all [17]).

-AI (A, B) = Area (A $\cap$ B)/Area (A),
+$AI(A, B) = Area(A \cap B)/Area(A),$

+Where Area (A) =

+$$\int \mu_A(t)dt$$

-Where Area (A) = $\int \mu_A(t) dt$ and Area (A $\cap$ B) = $\int \mu{A \cap B}(t) dt$
+and Area (A \cap B) = $\int \mu{A \cap B}(t)dt$

-Figure 2 represents the areas $\tilde{A}$ , $\tilde{B}$ and $\tilde{A} \cap \tilde{B}$ .
+Figure 2 represents the areas \widetilde{A} , \widetilde{B} and $\widetilde{A} \cap \widetilde{B}$.

-The agreement Index (AI) represents the percentage of a fuzzy event (A) is located within the boundaries of a fuzzy event (B).
+Agreement Index (AI) represents the percentage of a fuzzy event (A) is located within the boundaries of a fuzzy event (B).
 It also represents the satisfaction level of fuzzy event (A) when the event fuzzy (A) is compared with other fuzzy event (B).
-AI is always less than 1 (100%), and event A is fully consistent to event B when AI (A + B) = 1.
+AI is always less than 1 (100%), and the event A is fully consistent to event B when AI (A + B) = 1.
 From a practical viewpoint, the agreement index is a good indicator because it adequately considers the shape of fuzzy events.